-Before proceeding, we want to verify another aspect of comparability across the treatment (MAJ = 0) and control (MAJ = 1) groups, namely the common support condition discussed in the previous section.
-For five countries with majoritarian elections (Bangladesh, India, Pakistan, Nigeria, and Tanzania), the estimated propensity score was lower than the lowest score among the proportional countries.
-These majoritarian countries were thus discarded as non-comparable to any proportional country.
+mon support assumption implicit in (5.4), verifying that we indeed compute $E[\tau(p(X_i))]$ on the support of $p(X_i)$ in the group of treated (proportional) countries.
+For 14 countries with majoritarian elections, the estimated propensity score was lower than the lowest score among the proportional countries.
+These countries were thus discarded as non-comparable to any proportional country.
 There was no need for discarding countries at the top of the ranking.